 Entry, Exit & Visa Requirements

 A passport and visa are required for U.S. citizens traveling to Egypt.
-Tourists can obtain a renewable 30-day tourist visa on arrival at Egyptian airports for a $15 fee, payable in U.S. dollars.
+Tourists can obtain a renewable 30-day tourist visa on arrival at Egyptian airports for a $25 fee, payable in U.S. dollars.
+A multiple entry visa is also obtainable now at ports of entries for USD 35.00.
 Tourists arriving overland and/or those who previously experienced difficulty with their visa status in Egypt should obtain a visa prior to arrival.
-Travelers arriving from Israel at the Taba border crossing are advised to obtain a visa prior to their arrival, otherwise they are granted either a no-fee, 14-day visa valid for travel within Sinai only, or they may buy a 30-day tourist visa for $15 upon submission of a travel agency support letter.
+Travelers arriving from Israel at the Taba border crossing are advised to obtain a visa prior to their arrival, otherwise they are granted either a no-fee, 14-day visa valid for travel within Sinai only, or they may buy a 30-day tourist visa for $25 upon submission of a travel agency support letter.
 The letters are obtainable from travel agents at the border; however, their fees for providing this service vary.
 Please see the Safety and Security section below for information regarding embassy restrictions on the travel of U.S. embassy personnel to Sinai.

 The Egyptian government screens travelers before allowing entry/exit through the Rafah border crossing with Gaza, and the border crossing is often closed for several days at a stretch.
 U.S. travel groups and/or humanitarian aid convoys that wish to cross this border should contact the Egyptian Embassy in Washington for permission before travel.
 The U.S. government advises U.S. citizens to avoid travel to Gaza.
 Travelers to Gaza from Egypt should read the Travel Warning for Israel, the West Bank, and Gaza.